LordOz2dMOON/alx-system_engineering-devops/0x00-shell_basics/README.md

-The firstdirdeletion script deletes myfirstdirectory in tmp The back script changed the present working directory to the former one The lists script list all files in the current, parent and boot directories
+The firstdirdeletion script deletes myfirstdirectory in tmp The back script changed the present working directory to the former one The lists script list all files in the current, parent and boot directories The filetype script shows the type of file for iamafile in the tmp directory